zawwz/rmidimap/README.md

 Only Linux+ALSA currently.

+### Device connection

+Connect to devices by name, regex or address, and run commands on connect or disconnect.

+### MIDI Event mapping

+Define commands to execute on certain MIDI events

 ### Performance

 rmidimap runs with very low processing overhead.
-Processing overhead has been measured at 100-200µs, while execution spawning was measured to 1-4ms.
+Processing overhead was measured at 100-200µs, while execution spawning was measured to 1-4ms.

-### Device connection

-Connect to devices by name or regex, and run commands on connect or disconnect.

 ### Command queue and interval